Uberspace/lab/source/guide_textpattern.rst

   * MySQL user name: ``isabell``
   * MySQL password: ``yourMySQLPassword`` (you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now)
   * MySQL server: ``localhost``
-  * MySQL database: your Textpattern database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>`database.
-For example: ``isabell_txp``
+  * MySQL database: your Textpattern database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>` database.
+For example: ``isabell_textpattern``
-  * Create database?: Textpattern can use an existing database which you have already created, or create its own new database.
+  * Create database?: Let Textpattern create your database for you.
-  * Table prefix (optional): If you are running multiple Textpattern sites on the same database, you will need a different table prefix for each site to avoid tables colliding with other instances.
-If this is the only Textpattern site in this database, you can leave this field blank.
+  * Table prefix (optional): Leave this field blank.

 Create config.php file
 ----------------------

-  * Create a new file named config.php within the directory /var/www/virtual/$USER/html/textpattern/.
+  * Create a new file named config.php within the directory ``/var/www/virtual/$USER/html/textpattern/``.
 Copy and paste the information provided in the current setup step into the file.

 Create and populate database tables
 -----------------------------------